Looking Closely at the Growth Curve for Patterson-UTI Energy Inc. (PTEN)

 Morgan Stanley gave a rating of “Overweight” to PTEN, setting the target price at $12 in the report published on December 07th of the previous year.

-Volatility was left at 5.76%, however, over the last 30 days, the volatility rate increased by 5.64%, as shares sank -2.91% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +56.27% upper at present.
+Volatility was left at 5.17%, however, over the last 30 days, the volatility rate increased by 5.64%, as shares surge +0.93% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +64.24% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PTEN starting from BERNS KENNETH N, who sale 58,860 shares at the price of $15.37 back on Mar 23.
-After this action, BERNS KENNETH N now owns 971,772 shares of Patterson-UTI Energy Inc., valued at $904,678 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PTEN starting from Smith Charles Andrew, who sale 318 shares at the price of $16.55 back on Apr 04.
+After this action, Smith Charles Andrew now owns 339,336 shares of Patterson-UTI Energy Inc., valued at $5,263 using the latest closing price.

 Stock Fundamentals for PTEN